cstate/cstate/CODE_OF_CONDUCT.md

 # Code of Conduct

 > TL;DR is to be a good, sensible person.
-It does not matter who you are.
+It does not matter who you are, this rule applies to _everybody_.

 This community as a whole, much like others, is made up of a mixture of professionals and volunteers from all over the world, working on every aspect of the project at hand.
 Diversity can be a strength, but it can also lead to communication issues and unhappiness.
 To that end, we have a few ground rules that we ask people to adhere to.
 This code applies to all spaces managed by the project creators equally.